teuton-software/asker/README.md

 #Darts of teacher

-This program some AI, to construct questions from conceptual map input file.
+This program use some AI, to construct questions from conceptual map input file.

 ##Description
 This application is a Free Source multiplatform program, that helps teachers